-All of our courses follow a syllabus, so you will always know which lessons have been completed, and what you will be doing next.
+All of our courses follow the Gleim Aviation syllabus, so you will always know which lessons have been completed, and what you will be doing next.
 Periodically, you’ll fly with one of our senior instructors on Stage Checks.
 Stage Checks are a standard part of the syllabus and allow you to advance to the next portion of training.
 Ground school is a combination of one-one-one lessons and self study, and is incorporated between flight lessons throughout the syllabus.

 Lunken Flight Training Center specializes in one-on-one instruction and we fly on your schedule.
 We also offer an accelerated program option.
 There are just a few prerequisites that must be met to begin flight training.
 See our FAQs or ask an instructor for details.

 Our instructors will be glad to show our aircraft, give you a tour of our facility, and even take you on an Introductory Flight Lesson.
 Call (513) 321-3211 to make an appointment.

 An instrument rating allows pilots to fly through clouds and other types of weather that cause reduced visibility.
 The main focus of the instrument rating is flying with precision while solely utilizing information provided by the instruments and navigation equipment provided in the aircraft.
 This is accomplished by a combination of one-one-one ground lessons, simulation sessions in our PCATD aircraft simulator, and flight lessons in the airplane.